 Well, anyway, that quaint little piece of music heard once again this morning reminded me that I committed myself to living in Greece because the 29 year-old me wanted wine, chaos and cock, all more readily and cheaply available in Athens than in Cambridge, above job security, a bank account and a pension scheme, God help us.

 I mentioned our boozy dinners of September 1988 to Artemis last time I saw her.
-Now retired and serious and teetotal, she shook her head ruefully at the irresponsibility of belting through Athens on Epaminondas, sozzled.
+Now retired and serious and teetotal, she shook her head ruefully at the irresponsibility of belting unhelmeted through Athens on Epaminondas, sozzled.
 I feel a pang of nostalgia for those nights, though, on hearing that odd little song: the smell of frying squid, the grassy olive oil on the salad, the sluicing down of ice-cold retsina, the tangled necklaces of lights spread out below us all the way to the sea, the thought of horny, handsome lads and the waiting for midnight when I would set out to see if I might get off with one.
-Them were t'days.

 |Lovely photo of Artemis in 2012, looking arty.|